-Misperceived Social Norms.-We start by describing the measured misperception about social norms relating to WWOH.
-The average (median) guess is that 63 percent (67 percent) of other session participants agree with the pro-WWOH statement.
-The average level of agreement across all sessions is 87 percent, a number larger than the guesses of close to 70 percent of participants.
+We start by describing the measured misperception about social norms relating to WWOH.
+The average (median) guess is that 63% (67%) of other session participants agree with the pro-WWOH statement.
+The average level of agreement across all sessions is 87%, a number larger than the guesses of close to 70% of participants.
 Of course, the proper comparison is between a participant's guess and the share agreeing in his session.
 In Figure 2, we calculate the wedge between the participant's belief about the opinions of other session subjects and the actual opinions of all session participants, and then plot the distribution of these wedges across all sessions.
-We find that 72 percent of participants strictly underestimate the support for WWOH among session participants (noting that these are individuals recruited from the same neighborhoods), with an average wedge of 24 percentage points.24
+We find that 72% of participants strictly underestimate the support for WWOH among session participants (noting that these are individuals recruited from the same neighborhoods), with an average wedge of 24 percentage points.24